Curated for you from our seasonal produce range

 Apples 🍎

 Definitely best in the fridge!
-They will stay fresher for longer if kept cool :)
+Both red apples and green apples will stay fresher for longer if kept cool.

 Bananas 🍌

-Ripen in the fruit bowl on the bench, these will ripen quickly if it is warm and sunny.
+Ripen in the fruit bowl on the bench, keep in mind that bananas will ripen quickly if it is warm and sunny.
 Freeze in little pieces for later use in smoothies and for ice cream treats.

-Organic strawberries are not treated with any post harvest chemicals which means they will need to be eaten soooner than their conventional counterparts.
-We suggest storing these in a glass jar in the fridge and eat within 3 days.
+Organic berries are not treated with any post harvest chemicals which means they will need to be eaten soooner than their conventional counterparts.
+We suggest storing strawberries and blueberries in a glass jar in the fridge and eat within a few days.

 Pears 🍐